 See the ketosis cookbook for many recipes for high-fat low carb meal planning.

-We hope this has helped your understanding of ketosis and aided you on your journey to a healthier lifestyle and better nutrition.
+We hope this ketogenic diet for beginners guide has helped your understanding of ketosis and aided you on your journey to a healthier lifestyle and better nutrition.